 Friday, August 15, from 8:30am to 12:00pm*

 *Do not register for Orientation on August 15 if you need to take the English Placement Exam.
-The exam will take place on Friday, August 15 from 8:30am to 11:00am in the Humanities and Social Science Building, room 60.
+The exam will take place on Friday, August 15 from 8:30am to 11:00am in the Haslam Business Building, Rooms 102, 103, and 104.